List of Top 10 Advanced Excel Formulas & Functions

 We can have one more variant by putting a single hyphen between ID and NAME.
 Ex.
 CONCATENATE(B3,”-“,C3) will result in “1-Aman Gupta”.
-We can also use this into VLOOKUP when LOOKUP value is a mixture of more than one variable.
+We can also use this into VLOOKUP when LOOKUP in excel value is a mixture of more than one variable.

 #8 – LEFT, MID, and RIGHT Formula in Excel

 We can use this advanced excel formula If we want to extract a certain substring from a given string.
 The mentioned formulas could be used based on our requirements.
 Ex.
-If we want to extract the first 5 characters from Employee Name, we can use the LEFT formula with column name and second parameter as 5.
+If we want to extract the first 5 characters from Employee Name, we can use the LEFT formula in excel with the column name and second parameter as 5.

 The Output is given below:

-Application of RIGHT formula is also same, it’s just that we would be looking at the character from a right of the string.
-However, in case of MID function, we must give the starting position of required text string and length of the string.
+Application of RIGHT formula in excel is also the same, it’s just that we would be looking at the character from a right of the string.
+However, in the case of a MID function in excel, we must give the starting position of required text string and length of the string.

 #9 – OFFSET Formula in Excel

 This advanced excel function with a combination of other functions such as SUM or AVERAGE could be useful in giving a dynamic touch to the calculations.
-It is best used in cases when we are inserting continuous rows to an existing database.
-OFFSET gives us a range where we need to mention reference cell, number of rows and columns.
+It is best used in cases when we are inserting continuous rows into an existing database.
+OFFSET Excel gives us a range where we need to mention reference cell, number of rows, and columns.
 Ex.
 If we want to calculate the average of the first 5 employees in the company where we have a salary of employees sorted by employee ID, we can do the following.
 The below calculation will always give us salaried.

 - It will give us the sum of salaries of the first 5 employees.